Political Science 355 - American National, State, and Local Governments » Fall 2021 » Ten Minute Quiz Anagnoson Chapter 7

 Which of the following is one method of removing judges in California?

-A. censure by the state legislature
+A. removal by the governor

 B. agreement between the Speaker of the Assembly and the attorney general